hexarobi/stand-lua-auto-updater/README.md

     })
 end

--- Give updates 3 seconds to finish downloadng and installing, if updates were found this script will be killed and restarted before continuing. util.yield(3000)
+-- You can optionally pause here for the `restart_delay` period to avoid any misleading errors while the scripts are updating -- If updates are found the script will be restarted but error messages in the process can lead to confusion -- The downside is your script will always take this additional time to startup -- util.yield(3000)

 -- Updates have finished applying and now the script is running normally, so require the files and continue as normal for _, lib_file in pairs(lib_files) do